Nothing compares to the taste of freshly baked pizza, especially when it is created at home and customized to your preferences.

-If you prefer a completely smooth or tangier taste, the ingredients can be added to a food blender rather than combined in a bowl.
-Just drain the tomatoes first, so the sauce isn’t too watery.
-There is no need to simmer it after this – it can simply be served as is.
-The San Marzano tomatoes are used to create a thicker sauce, but any canned version is good.
+If you like a fully smooth or tangier taste, mix the ingredients in a food blender rather than in a bowl.
+Just strain the tomatoes first to avoid a watery sauce.
+There is no need to boil it after this; it can be served as is.
+The San Marzano tomatoes are used to make a richer sauce, but any canned version will do.

-Many people will make the base from scratch, using their favorite dough recipe, but then top it with a simple tomato pizza topping out of a jar.
-But if you’re conscious about what is in sauce, or are looking to cut out sugar/salt, then they aren’t ideal (not to mention not as tasty).
+Many individuals will create the base from scratch, using their favorite dough recipe, but then top it with a simple tomato pizza topping from a jar.
+But, if you’re concerned about what’s in your sauce or want to reduce your sugar/salt intake, they’re not ideal (not to mention not as tasty).

-You may also find ordinary tomato-based sauces are unnecessarily sweet.
-Sugar is usually added to them to counteract the tanginess of the tomato but is really not needed.
-It tastes so much better when you make an effort to prepare it yourself – trust us.
-It is fresh, tangy and takes minutes.
+Ordinary tomato-based sauces may also be overly sweet.
+Sugar is generally used to offset the tanginess of the tomato, but it is not strictly necessary.
+It tastes so much better when you make the effort to prepare it yourself – trust us.
+It’s quick, fresh, and acidic.

-This recipe makes enough sauce for about 8 pizzas, but if this is too much, you can refrigerate for up to a week or freeze in a suitable container for three months and thaw overnight before using.
+This recipe makes enough sauce for around 8 pizzas, but if it is too much, you can refrigerate it for up to a week or freeze it in a suitable container for three months and thaw it overnight before using.